General Physical Sciences

 |Hispanic or Latino||1|

-Students from other countries are interested in Physical Science, too.
+Physical Science appeals to people across the globe.
 About 57.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia